 Why it's important

-- We recommend monitoring for updates and guidance from operating system, distribution, appliance, software vendors and service providers, and applying updates as they become available.
+We recommend monitoring for updates and guidance from operating systems, distribution, appliance, software vendors and service providers, and applying updates as they become available.